gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Fakes

-Have a look at the [fake implementations](../reference/default.md#fakes).
-Their goal is to faciliate the development set up to develop federated modules in isolation.
+Take a look at the [fake implementations](../reference/default.md#fakes).
+These implementations are designed to facilitate the set up of a module isolated environment.

 ## Guides